The Origins of BEATTM: Emotion, Behaviour & The Neuroscience of Communication

 Awareness as a Precondition for Behavioural Control

 BEATTM has therefore emerged as a response to two problems that repeatedly constrain individual agency.
 Effectively, it is a system of practical exercises grounded in a single foundational principle: awareness precedes behavioural and emotional control.
 Awareness and attention, in this sense, are the mechanisms through which alignment between inside and outside can be re‑established.
-The technique offers individuals direct access to their emotional world and full behavioural repertoire as a means of gaining control over expression, presentation, decision‑making, and action.
+BEATTM offers individuals real-time direct access to their emotional world and full behavioural repertoire as a means of gaining control over expression, presentation, decision‑making, and action.
 (When I use the word emotion, I do not refer only to dramatic states.
 Subtle states – curiosity, interest, uncertainty, confusion – are also embodied experiences.
 They feel like something when genuinely accessed, rather than merely named.)

 BEATTM is not a therapeutic intervention, although future work may explore clinical applications.
 It is engineered for professionals who want to function effectively and with meaningful agency.